 Send to Device – Plates can be assigned to a specific device for testing.
 When the send to device link is pressed the user may select the test equipment that the plate is to be send to.

 In testing – When a plate is sent to a device for testing its status changes to in testing.

+n/a – the plate can also have no analysis state.

 Sample Screens / Story Board